 International best practice requires that a 15 percent disturbance allowance be paid in addition to compensation value on the affected assets/properties.
+Although some community members raised concerns over the 15% disturbance allowance, citing that the rate was low, the assessments, document reviews and additional consultations, established that the rate was fair.

 Guided by these facts it is recommended that a 15% disturbance allowance be paid in addition to the compensation value of the affected assets/properties.
-This was considered in the valuation.